 The Anglo-Saxon name Hause comes from the Old French personal name Haueis and the Old German personal name Hadewidis, which literally means battlewide.
 The surname Hause may also be derived from residence “at the haw”, which refers to a garth, yard, or enclosure.
 In this case, Hause belongs to the class of topographic surnames, which were given to people who resided near physical features such as hills, streams, churches, or types of trees.

 LINKS TO A PRINCESS_

 I was a former employee of The Diana Award, a legacy charity to Diana – Princess of Wales, and her belief that young people have the power to change the world, celebrating and commemorating her qualities of kindness, compassion, and service.

 I hunt for funding and other resources to help the old charity continue its mission to nurture develop and inspire positive change in the lives of young people.
-In a nomenclature exploration, The Diana Award is a very fitting place for me to work.
+In a nomenclature exploration The Diana Award was a very fitting place for me to work.

 I wrote a guest blog where I celebrate the Windrush Generation, and highlight the plight of those caught up in the Windrush Scandal.
 There is also a poetic tribute to my mother, and everyone who is part of the Windrush Legacy #mamacrymamacry.